pkgnpdeb/python-cryptography/Ceaser-Cipher/README.md

 # Explanation

 * The plain text character is traversed one at a time.
-* For each character in the given plain text, transform the given character as per the rule depending on the procedure of encryption and decryption of text.
+* For each character in the given plain text, transform the given character as per the rule.
+* Depending on the procedure of encryption and decryption of text.
 * After the steps is followed, a new string is generated which is referred as cipher text.

 ```